umasreeram/fraud-detection-page.github.io/README.md

 ### 2.1 Random Forest

-The most basic tree based model is Decision Tree - a single tree algorithm which is commonly refered as Classification and Regression Trees (CART).
+The most basic tree based model is Decision Tree- a single tree algorithm which is commonly refered as Classification and Regression Trees (CART).
 A Decision tree is a flowchart like tree structure, in which each internal node denotes a test on an attribute, each branch represents an outcome of the test, and each leaf node (terminal node) represents a class label.
 The paths from root to leaf represent classification rules.
 Decision at each node is made such that it maximizes the information gain or minimizes the total entropy.
 The decision tree is susceptible to overfitting and hence requires pruning.
 However, pruned decision tree is still sentitive to high variance and instability in predicting test data.
 To resolve this issue, bagging decision tree model is introduced where it combines multiple decision trees.

 Random forest is identical to bagging decision tree except it adds additional randomness to the model.
 While splitting a node, instead of searching for the most important feature among all features, it searches for the best feature among a random subset of features.
 Therefore, in random forest, only a random subset of the features is taken into consideration by the algorithm for splitting a node.
 This results in a wide diversity that generally results in a better model.